dmescoba/pui-homework-template/final-project/README.md

 ### *Libraries and Other Components*

-List the JS libraries and other components (if applicable) that you plan to use.
-*
+I plan to implement the parallax effect using vanilla JavaScript, though further research may reveal that it could be more efficient to incorporate it with frameworks like React or jQuery.
+Additionally, I’ll be using Bootstrap as the foundational framework for this project.

 ## Generative AI Use Plan

-Outline how you plan to use Generative AI tools to aid in the implementation (\~300 words).
+I plan to leverage generative AI to learn more about implementing parallax effects, assist with debugging my code, and potentially generate imagery for the scenery on my website.
+I'm especially interested in using AI for image generation to inspire and enhance my design ideas.

 ### *Tool Use*

- What would you use?
-Edit the list given your plan.
-For each tool, explain briefly on what do you expect Generative AI to help you with and what might it not be able to help you with.

 * ChatGPT
-  * I will use it for … because it can help me …
+  * I will use it to learn about parallax because it can help me understand how it works and what information might be helpful in approaching this from both a design and development perspective
-  * I will not use it for … because it might not be able to help me with …
+  * I will not use it for creating assets because it might not be able to help me with creating high quality illustrations that I am able to use on my website.
-* GitHub Copilot
-* ...
+* Illustrator
+  * I will use it to draw my assets because it is an efficient tool that I am familiar with
+  * The generative features in Illustrator might not be able to help me with idea generation, but for simple things like blurring backgrounds and blending colors.

 ### *Responsible Use*

-How would you use Generative AI responsibly?

----
+I will use AI responsibly by crediting it when I have used it to generate design assets.
+I will also provide credit if a method of writing code I have used was taught to me by the AI as well.

 # **FP1 \- Proposal for Critique**